isXander/xander-site/content/about.md

 and experiences.
 I have also tinkered with some statistical analysis and AI with [Python](https://github.com/isXander?tab=repositories&language=python).

+Another passion of mine is photography.
+You can read more about that and see some pictures I've taken [here](/photography).
+I've got a camera, drone and a phone with a good camera system.

 # My Successes

 ## Personal Minecraft Mods

-As of the mid-April 2023, I have reached over 16 million total downloads on [Curseforge](https://www.curseforge.com/members/xanderisdev) alone, making a nice bonus of revenue, my most popular being Zoomify, Debugify and YetAnotherConfigLib, all of which are included in the [most popular modpack](https://www.curseforge.com/minecraft/modpacks/better-mc-fabric) for
+As of the end of April 2023, I have reached over 17 million total downloads on [Curseforge](https://www.curseforge.com/members/xanderisdev) alone, making a nice bonus of revenue, my most popular being Zoomify, Debugify and YetAnotherConfigLib, all of which are included in the [most popular modpack](https://www.curseforge.com/minecraft/modpacks/better-mc-fabric) for